Top Nine Common Estate Planning Mistakes

 3. Failing to reflect life changes

 We all experience life changing circumstances, like births, deaths, marriages and home purchases.
 These events usually require changes to a variety of planning documents, including wills, benefit plans, insurance policies and trusts.
 Failing to coordinate those documents can lead to unintended consequences.
 Any major life event should prompt a review – even a quick one – of your estate plan.
+You can review our estate planning checklist to make this process a little easier.

 4. Failing to take advantage of a bypass trust